-3.7.2 Practices are implemented to optimise and/or reduce water consumption in all possible areas of the operations and negative impacts to the surrounding environment. ~ 3.7.3 The organisation monitors and keeps records of its water consumption. ✓ 3.7.4 Water quality is periodically analysed to ensure it's safe for human use and consumption.
-3.7.5 Where applicable, water resources are managed to ensure that water quality and balance are maintained or improved and do not restrict availability for other users.
-3.7.6 Where applicable, riparian buffer zones are protected.
+Very small operations (e.g., single-family operations) may have a written commitment towards optimisation of water consumption but it should be clear which other elements such as procedures, work instructions, software, etc., work together to achieve compliance.
+3.7.3 The organisation monitors its water use by type of source and consumption area, keeping formal records. \checkmark 3.7.4 Water quality is periodically analysed to ensure it's safe for human use and consumption.
+3.7.5 Where applicable, water resources are managed to ensure that water quality and balance are maintained or improved and do not restrict availability for other users. ~ 3.7.6 Where applicable, riparian buffer zones are protected.
 3.7.7 Information and practical guidance are available and communicated to encourage clients (guests, passengers or visitors), staff and suppliers to actively participate in water-saving efforts.

-Criterion 3.8 Soil is conserved and managed appropriately GSTC Outcome Negative impacts on soils are managed and minimised. < 3.8.1 Where applicable, legal requirements related to soil management are complied with. ~ 3.8.2 Where applicable, water and wind erosion are reduced through practices such as ground covers, mulches, protection and re-vegetation of steep areas, terracing or filter strips to protect soils. ✓
+Criterion 3.8 Soil is conserved and managed appropriately GSTC Outcome In terms of biodiversity, organic matter content and other physical, chemical and biological attributes of the soil, soil health is maintained or improved.
+Negative impacts on soils are managed and minimised. ~ 3.8.1 Where applicable, legal requirements related to soil management are complied with. \checkmark 3.8.2 Where applicable, erosion from water, wind, and other factors is minimized through practices such as implementing ground covers, mulches, protective measures, re-vegetating steep areas, terracing, or installing filter strips to protect soils. ~

-Criterion 3.9 Animal welfare and health is secured GSTC Outcome Animal health and welfare are ensured, reducing animal stress and allowing them to exercise their natural behaviours. ∀ 3.9.1 There are no wild animals in captivity nor activities that involve the acquisition, captivity, display and/or breeding of wild animals unless these are for educational purposes, rescue, recovery and/or strict conservation of the species. ✓ 3.9.2 Legal requirements related to the acquisition, captivity, display, breeding, handling, health and welfare of animals are complied with. ✓ 3.9.3 Animals are fed to satisfy nutritional needs and good health. ~ 3.9.4 Animals have access to environments that allow them to move freely and exhibit natural behaviour. ~ 3.9.5 Animals have continuous access to sufficient, fresh, and clean water, without competition between animals. ~ 3.9.6 Measures are taken to prevent diseases, as well as pain and injuries to captive or domestic animals. ~ 3.9.7 Housing, pens and handling facilities have adequate space, ventilation, lighting, drainage and are safe, minimising the risk of diseases, injury and stress according to climatic conditions. ✓ 3.9.8 Workers responsible for handling animals have the appropriate qualifications and experience in animal welfare, as well as the corresponding accreditations. ✓ 3.9.9 Pack animals are in good health, outfitted with the proper equipment and managed by staff with experience and competence in caring for this type of animals. ✓ 3.9.10 The organisation is aware of and complies with regulations and guidelines concerning wildlife tourism activities, including observation and interaction. ✓
+Criterion 3.9 Animal welfare and health is secured GSTC Outcome Animal health and welfare are ensured, reducing animal stress and allowing them to exercise their natural behaviours. ~ 3.9.1 There are no wild animals in captivity nor activities that involve the acquisition, captivity, display and/or breeding of wild animals unless these are for educational purposes, rescue, recovery and/or strict conservation of the species. \checkmark 3.9.2 Legal requirements related to the acquisition, captivity, display, breeding, handling, health and welfare of animals are complied with. ~ 3.9.3 Animals are fed to satisfy nutritional needs and good health. \checkmark 3.9.4 Animals have access to environments that allow them to move freely and exhibit natural behaviour. \checkmark 3.9.5 Animals have continuous access to sufficient, fresh, and clean water, without competition between animals. \checkmark 3.9.6 Measures are taken to prevent diseases, as well as pain and injuries to captive or domestic animals. \checkmark 3.9.7 Housing, pens and handling facilities have adequate space, ventilation, lighting, drainage and are safe, minimising the risk of diseases, injury and stress according to climatic conditions. ~ 3.9.8 Workers responsible for handling animals have the appropriate qualifications and experience in animal welfare, as well as the corresponding accreditations. ~ 3.9.9 Pack animals are in good health, outfitted with the proper equipment and managed by staff with experience and competence in caring for this type of animals. \checkmark 3.9.10 The organisation is aware of and complies with regulations and guidelines concerning wildlife tourism activities, including observation and interaction. ~

-3.9.11 Direct interactions with wild animals, in particular feeding, and other invasive forms are not permitted. ✓ 3.9.12 Impacts from activities concerning wildlife tourism, including wildlife observation and interaction, are regularly monitored and addressed.
-Measures are taken to minimise any disturbance to wildlife's behaviour and/or their habitats. ~
+3.9.11 Direct interactions with wild animals, in particular feeding, and other invasive forms are not permitted.

+3.9.12 Impacts from activities concerning wildlife tourism, including wildlife observation and interaction, are regularly monitored and addressed.
+Measures are taken to minimise any disturbance to wildlife's behaviour and/or their habitats.

-4.4 Principle 4: Climate impacts are reduced and mitigated
+5.4 Principle 4: Climate impacts are reduced and mitigated